 - The first dental check-up with Drs.
-Swanson & Hartley involves a discussion about your medical history, during which you will need to explain any dental and medical conditions you suffer from.
+Swanson & Banks involves a discussion about your medical history, during which you will need to explain any dental and medical conditions you suffer from.
 Also, the dentist may ask about your diet, supplements you take on a normal basis, and any medications.

 - The discussion is followed by a general X-ray, which reveals hidden cavities, abscesses or any other tooth problems that may not be visible.
 A hands-on examination will help the dentist evaluate the condition of your gums and teeth.

 - Once the examination is complete, Drs.
-Swanson & Hartley presents you the results, and you decide the next steps.
+Swanson & Banks present you the results, and you decide the next steps.
 If cavities are discovered, the dentist will suggest fillings or crowns, if there are missing teeth, they may suggest bridges or implants, and if there are infections, they will prescribe you antibiotics to reduce the infection before treatment.
 If there are no dental problems, the dentist may proceed to a professional dental cleaning where the plaque and tartar build-up are removed to minimize cavity occurrence and increase teeth’s aesthetics.

 - The last phase of the check-up involves a series of recommendations to improve your oral health.
 Instructions about proper brushing and flossing are common, especially when the existing routine is not satisfying.